New Canaan High School

 The school is a part of the Fairfield County Interscholastic Athletic Conference, otherwise known as the FCIAC.
 The New Canaan Rams have won numerous state championships.
-New Canaan is known for its competitive football, lacrosse, ice hockey, swimming, and tennis teams.
+New Canaan fields football, lacrosse, ice hockey, swimming, and tennis teams.
 Its football team holds 22 state championships and is consistently a top 10 team in the state.
 In 2016, its boys' lacrosse team was ranked 3rd in the nation.

 History

 Construction on the current school building was finalized in 1971.
 The school is located on grounds donated by the Lapham family, carving off approximately 46 acres of Waveny Park.

 In 2007, the school completed a multi-year, $60+ million renovation.
 An additional $14 million was spent on asbestos abatement, a portion of which was reimbursed through the settlement of an asbestos-related lawsuit.

 In 2010, New Canaan High School won the National Library of the Year award from the American Association of School Librarians.

-In August 2018, two lunch ladies from the school were arrested and accused of stealing about $500,000 from the cafeteria over a five-year period.
+In August 2018, a pair of cafeteria worker sisters were arrested and accused of stealing about $500,000 from the cafeterias of NCHS and Saxe Middle School over a five-year period.
 The school received nationwide attention for the arrests.